FOR IMMEDIATE RELEASE

 Ryan’s family inspired his passion for aviation.
 His paternal grandfather flew every type of plane United Airlines had in its fleet.
 His maternal grandfather continues to build aircraft from kits, including a Harmon Rocket.
 Ryan’s father is a pilot at United Airlines and flies a Boeing 787-10 out of Newark.
 His mother worked as a Boeing 757 and 767 fleet instructor for United, and she still teaches aviation.

 After passing his checkride on Sunday, Ryan said he felt relieved and proud.
 “It’s a huge weight off my shoulders,” he said.
-Ryan has been accepted at Embry-Riddle Aeronautical University where he will begin studying for his bachelor’s degree in aeronautics this fall.
-“I’ll see how it goes.” he said, “I would like to start my CFI (Certified Flight Instructor) ground school in the spring and complete CFI training at Epic in the summer.”
+Ryan has been accepted at Embry-Riddle Aeronautical University.
+He will begin studying for his bachelor’s degree in aeronautics this fall.
+“I’ll see how it goes.” he said.
+“I would like to start my CFI (Certified Flight Instructor) ground school in the spring and complete CFI training at Epic in the summer.”

 Epic Flight Academy is in its fourth year of offering aviation scholarships for high school students.
 In November, Epic will award a full $20,000 scholarship for a Private Pilot’s License and a $5,000 scholarship for flight training.
 Applications are due by October 18, 2019.